 4. Use Supabase in Your Components

-Now you can use both Microapp and Supabase authentication in your components:
+Now you can use both Microapp and Supabase authentication in your components:5.
+Configure JWT Authentication

 - Go to Microapp Creator Dashboard → Settings → JWT Secret and copy the value